CMSC388J/cmsc388j-fall21/p3/README.md

 ## Grading

-No test results will be shown when you submit on Gradescope.
+No test results will be shown when you submit on ELMS.

 If you don't use MongoDB, you will get a 0 on this project.